qTox/qTox/MAINTAINING.md

     - `translations/README.md`
     - `translations/i18n.pri`
     - `translations/translations.qrc`
-5. To update translatable strings from qTox for Weblate, run `./tools/update-translation-files.sh ALL`
-6. Checkout a new branch with e.g. `git checkout -b update_weblate` and open a Pull Request for it on Github.
-7. After the Pull Request has been merged, `reset` Weblate to master and unlock it.
+5. After the Pull Request has been merged, `reset` Weblate to master and unlock it.

 # Releases